MaastrichtU-Library/qualitative-FAIR-data/_episodes/04-access-protocols.md

 > ## Discussion
-> Scenario:
-You are a researcher of Sustainable Investment from the Economics department.
-After your research, you ended up possessing sensitive financial information of company figures that can not be disclosed since competitors could missuse this information.
-You will store the data in a secure envirnment but you would like to make it available for research purposes.
-Note: The data is not about personal data
+> **Access Protocols for Focus Groups Data?**
+Focus groups are a data collection method.
+Data is collected through a semi-structured group interview process.
+A quick overview of the method is found in [Cohen D, Crabtree B. "Qualitative Research Guidelines Project." - 2006.](http://www.qualres.org/HomeFocu-3647.html)
 >
-> Discuss with your team what type of access protocols shall be considered in this case.
+> - Discuss with your team all the different kinds of digital objects processed when conducting Focus Groups.
+For example, think of the Interview guidelines, the raw transcripts or the consent forms of the participants.
+> - Discuss what could it be the suitable Access Protocol those digital objects collected in the Focus Group.
 {: .discussion}